sdegutis/immaculata.dev/site/public/api/pipeline.md

 # Pipeline

-The Pipeline API is a recent addition, somewhat experimental and likely to change, though not that much, since I already use it heavily in a few codebases.
+The Pipeline API is convenience class for arbitrarily manipulating an array of files, usually to produce a front-end file tree, but isn't specific to that purpose.

 ## Rationale

-Technically you don't need a pipeline object to transform a `FileTree.files` into a map compatible with `DevServer` and `generateFiles`.
+You don't need a pipeline object to transform a `FileTree.files` into a map compatible with `DevServer` and `generateFiles`.
 You can just do this: